Living the Beatles Legend

 Living the Beatles Legend: The Untold Story of Mal Evans is a biography of the Beatles' road manager Mal Evans by Kenneth Womack.
-It was published on November 14, 2023 by HarperCollins.
+It was published on November 14, 2023, by HarperCollins.

 Background

 Malcolm Frederick Evans (1935–1976) was employed as the road manager and personal assistant to the British rock band the Beatles from 1963 up until their break-up in 1970.
-By 1976, he had secured a publishing contract with G. P. Putnam's Sons for his memoir (to be titled either 200 Miles to Go or Living the Beatles Legend) and had received approval to publish it from all four Beatles, but died shortly before the manuscript was due.
-In 1988, a box was found in the publisher's basement containing the full manuscript for the memoir along with his personal diaries, notebooks, and photos.
-In 2020, at the start of the COVID-19 pandemic, Evans' son Gary asked the Beatles researcher Kenneth Womack to write a biography of Evans.
+By 1976, he had secured a publishing contract with G. P. Putnam's Sons for his memoir and had received approval to publish it from all four Beatles, but he died shortly before the manuscript was due.
+In 1988, a box was found in the publisher's basement containing the full manuscript for the memoir along with Evans' personal diaries, notebooks, and photos.
+In 2020, Evans' son Gary asked the Beatles researcher Kenneth Womack to write a biography of Evans.
 When Womack agreed, Gary sent him the full contents of the box.
 In addition to using its materials, Womack conducted over 200 interviews with people who had known Evans.

 Content

 The book covers Evans' life from his childhood in Wales up until his death in 1976, which Womack argues was a suicide by cop.
 Womack describes Evans' encounters with the celebrities Marlene Dietrich, Burt Lancaster, and Keith Moon, the difficulties of protecting the Beatles during Beatlemania, and Evans' infidelity and neglect of his family.
-The book also contains scans of previously-unseen photographs and diary pages, including the final known picture of John Lennon and Paul McCartney, taken in 1974 during their only post-Beatles recording session together.
+The book also contains scans of previously unseen photographs and diary pages, including the final known picture of John Lennon and Paul McCartney, taken in 1974 during their only post-Beatles recording session together.